CumulusNetworks/docs/content/cumulus-netq-41/Manage-Configuration/Manage-Events-and-Notifications/gNMI Streaming.md

 You cannot disable both the NetQ Agent and the gNMI agent.

-When both the gNMI agent and the traditional NetQ agent are enabled on Cumulus Linux, the data from OpenConfig models will not be sent to gNMI if a NetQ server is not reachable.
+When both the gNMI agent and the traditional NetQ agent are enabled on Cumulus Linux, the data from [OpenConfig models](#supported-models) and the `nvidia-if-ethernet-ext` model will not be sent to gNMI if a NetQ server is not reachable.
 WJH data will continue to be streamed in this state.
 If you are only using gNMI and a NetQ telemetry server does not exist, you should disable the NetQ agent by setting `opta-enable` to `false`.

 {{%/notice%}}